bsdpot/potluck/mailhub-potluck/README.md

 The REMOTELOG parameter is the IP address of a `syslog-ng` remote log service, such as via the `Beast of Argh` pot image.

 The POSTSIZELIMITS parameter is to set the size of accepted mail.
 The default is `536870912`.

+The ROOTMAIL parameter is an email address to use for redirecting root's mail.

 ## Optional files to copy in